 Be aware that within Australia, a number of States do not allow you to take fresh fruit and vegetables across borders.
 Also note that international flights have restrictions on bringing liquid food items (such as water).

-At Life Education our All Systems Go module, supported by Bupa, helps children to understand how their body works, so that they can make informed, positive decisions when it comes to their health and wellbeing.
+At Life Education our All Systems Go module helps children to understand how their body works, so that they can make informed, positive decisions when it comes to their health and wellbeing.